learn-co-curriculum/css-essentials-css-fundamentals/README.md

 ```

 While you might see this sort of styling in something like the code for an HTML
-email, this is generally not best practice for two reasons.
+email, this is generally not the best practice for two reasons.
 The primary reason
 is because it only affects that single element.
 If we want all paragraph
 elements on our page to appear blue, we would have to add that attribute to
 every element individually, which is inefficient and difficult to maintain into